Excluded Respondents

 - The survey is invalid.
 A survey is invalid if a student does not answer any of the 19 sub-items in Item 19, answers four or more times to all 19 sub-items, or answers never to all 19 sub-items.
 (Variables: ASKQUES, PREPDRFT, LATETURN, NOTTURN, SUPINSTR, NOTCOMPL, PINCLASS, PREPOUTC, GRPSTUDY, NRGSTUDY, USEINTMG, MAILFAC, FACASSN, CLASSREL, FEEDBACK, RCVGRDS, FACIDOC, OCIDEAS, SKIPCL)

 - The respondent indicated their age as under 18.
 Note: Data for these students are not returned.
-(Variable: NEWAGE is 1.
+(Variable: AGENEW is 1.
 Responses where age was not marked are included in the analysis.)

 - The respondent indicated they had taken the survey in a previous class or did not respond to item 1.
 (Variable: SRVAGAIN is 1 or blank)